aiidateam/aiida-core/docs/source/topics/schedulers.rst

 Direct execution (bypassing schedulers)
 ---------------------------------------

-The direct scheduler, to be used mainly for debugging, is an implementation of a scheduler plugin that does not require a real scheduler installed, but instead directly executes a command, puts it in the background, and checks for its process ID (PID) to discover if the execution is completed.
+The ``direct`` scheduler plugin simply executes the command in a new bash shell, puts it in the background and checks for its process ID (PID) to determine when the execution is completed.

+Its main purpose is debugging on the local machine.
+Use a proper batch scheduler for any production calculations.

 .. warning::

-    The direct execution mode is very fragile.
+    Compared to a proper batch scheduler, direct execution mode is fragile.
-    Currently, it spawns a separate Bash shell to execute a job and track each shell by process ID (PID).
-    This poses following problems:

-    * PID numeration is reset during reboots;
-    * PID numeration is different from machine to machine, thus direct execution is *not* possible in multi-machine clusters, redirecting each SSH login to a different node in round-robin fashion;
+    In particular:

-    * there is no real queueing, hence, all calculation started will be run in parallel.
+    * There is no queueing, i.e. all calculations run in parallel.
+    * PID numeration is reset during reboots.

 .. warning::

-    Direct execution bypasses schedulers, so it should be used with care in order not to disturb the functioning of machines.
+    Do *not* use the direct scheduler for running on a supercomputer.
+    The job will end up running on the login node (which is typically forbidden), and if your centre has multiple login nodes, AiiDA may get confused if subsequent SSH connections end up at a different login node (causing AiiDA to infer that the job has completed).

 All the main features are supported with this scheduler.

-The :ref:`JobResource <topics:schedulers:job_resources>` class to be used when setting the job resources is the :ref:`topics:schedulers:job_resources:node`
+Use the :ref:`topics:schedulers:job_resources:node` when setting job resources.

 .. _topics:schedulers:job_resources: